Women’s & Children’s Crisis Shelter is committed to provide safety shelter and hope to victims of domestic violence.

 The capacity of our 45-day stay emergency shelter is 31 individuals.

-In addition, 2 families entered with their pets; 1 cat and 1 hamster.
+In addition, 2 families entered with their pets; 3 dogs in total.

 hotline calls from victims and survivors of domestic violence, their families and/or allies were answered.